 Recently, some states have enacted legislation to support producers who want to create value-added products in their own homes instead of a certified kitchen.
 This cottage food law allows certain foods to be produced in a home kitchen.
 For a complete directory of cottage food laws by state, see here.
 The California Small Farm Program has a Marketing and Specialty Food website with tools and publications related to value-added products.
 USDA also has a website with information and links to resource guides on cottage food laws and value-added products.

 Farmers can also work with a co-packer business to make value-added products.
 These businesses can package and prepare value-added products from the farm.
 Some co-packers can help with creating a new recipe.
 It is very important to conduct a feasibility study and enterprise budget analysis before beginning to develop value-added products.
 One of the few grants available for farmers is the USDA Value Added Producer Grant, which will provide grant funding with a 50% match to conduct feasibility studies or for capital startup costs.
-ATTRA also has publications with more information on this topic: Keys to Success in Value-Added Agriculture, Grain Processing: Adding Value to Farm Products, and Adding Value to Farm Products: An Overview.
+See ATTRA’s Adding Value to Farm Products: An Overview for more information on this topic.

 New Direct Marketing Cooperative Business Models

 There are several new direct marketing cooperative business models that have emerged in recent years due to the increase in demand for local products and growth in the number of small and midscale farmers who need to market their products cooperatively.
 Alternative distribution models can mimic direct marketing practices by providing information about the farms to customers and sometimes partnering with farms to host farm events or farm speakers at events.